Skip to Content

 How Many Mammals Are In The World?

-Since new species are being discovered more quickly than you might think, keeping track of all the recognized species might be challenging.
+Since new species are being discovered more quickly than you might think, it is challenging to keep track of all recognized animal species.

 From 4,631 species in 1993 to 5,416 in 2005, and now to 6,495 species, there are more identified mammal species than ever before.
 The current study records a long-term global rate of 25 species being recognized annually.